 Mediation is often quicker and, as a result, less costly than litigated divorce proceedings.
 Furthermore, experience has shown that couples are more likely to comply with the terms they have reached through mediation than with those imposed on them by the courts.
 Also, couples tend to find the communication skills they honed through mediation useful in handling future family law issues that may surface, including issues relating to their child or children.Divorce Mediation Available at Rotolo Karch Law

-Founder Victor A. Rotolo, partner Steven J. Karch, and Attorney of Counsel Rosalyn Metzger are experienced in the area of mediation and are prepared to assist in the process recommended by your attorney.
+Founder Victor A. Rotolo and partner Steven J. Karch are experienced in the area of mediation and are prepared to assist in the process recommended by your attorney.
 Additionally, the Firm offers a convenient, neutral location for holding these proceedings.
 The Rotolo building offers two large conference rooms with an additional breakout room for parties to have private discussions and meetings during mediation proceedings.